kubetrain/katacoda-scenarios/Statefullset/intro.md

-Welcome to the stateful Siddhi App deployment scenario!
+Welcome to the Creation of Pods scenario!